Van Cott Award,

 Russell Sage Foundation, the Pew Foundation and the Fulbright-Hays

 program.
-In addition to my award-winning book, I have published
+In addition to my book, which has been honored with both the

 numerous journal articles